Najrul-Ansari/KNN-Project/README.md

   + Polynomial Regression - Polynomial Regression is a type of linear regression in which the relationship between the independent variable (predictor variable) and the dependent variable is modeled as an nth-degree polynomial.
 It extends the simple linear regression model, allowing for a more flexible representation of the relationship between variables.

-+ Methodology -
++ Methodology:

-  + Data Collection: Gathered on the bangalore house price.
+  •	Data Collection: The data used to build the model was provided in the csv format.
+It has different columns such as price, price per square foot, location, availability, area type, number of bedrooms and bathrooms, etc.

-  + Data Preprocessing: Checked for missing values.
+  •	Data Pre-processing: Data pre-processing is a crucial step to ensure the quality and suitability of the dataset for training machine learning models.
+Checked for missing values.
 Handled categorical data (if any).

-  + Feature Selection: Chose relevant features for model training.
+  •	Feature Selection: Feature selection is a critical step to identify the most relevant variables that contribute to the predictive power of the model.

-  + Model Selection: Used KNeighborsRegressor, Linear Regression, Ridge, Lasso, and Polynomial Regression
+  •	Model Selection: In the model selection section, provide a detailed overview of the machine learning algorithms chosen for the predictive analysis.
+Explain the rationale behind the      selection of each algorithm and discuss how they align with the project objectives.
+Used KNeighborsRegressor, Linear Regression, Ridge, Lasso, and Polynomial Regression.

-  + Model Training: Split the dataset into training and testing sets.
+  •	Model Training: In the model training section, the processed data is fit to train the selected model so that it is able to predict the future entered data.
+Split the dataset into        training and testing sets.
 Trained each model on the training set.

-  + Model Evaluation: Evaluated the models using accuracy, precision, recall, and F1-score.
+  •	Model Evaluation: In the model evaluation section, the performance of the trained machine learning models is assessed to select the best suited model for deployment.
+Evaluated the       models using accuracy, precision, recall, and F1-score.